canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 #### For local deployment

-Although this tutorial will assume a plublic cloud installation, if you wish to install locally the following minimum specifications are recommended:
+Although this tutorial will assume a public cloud installation, if you wish to install locally the following minimum specifications are recommended:
  - 2 cores
  - 16G RAM
  - 32G Swap